Arrival of Your Dog

 It is also ESSENTIAL that all other animals in the house should not be left alone with your new dog.
 Relationships need to be established.
 This will take time.

 Adoption notes from the Greek Shelter ;are issued at this time.
 Whilst these are for our Greek dogs they equally applicable to street dogs of other nationalities.

-There is more information on the Give a Dog a Home.org website which is relevant and should be read before you bring your dog home - notably Adopting a Puppy and Rescue Adoption Advice.
+There is more information on the Give a Dog a Home website which is relevant and should be read before you bring your dog home - notably Acclimatising a Foreign Rescue and Rescue Adoption Advice.